angelpenlza/CPSC335-Algorithms-Project1/README.md

 d.
 Successful compilation of codes= 25 points
 e.
 Produces accurate results = 5 points
 Total of 3 algorithms -> 50*3 => 150 total points.

+Algorithm 1 was completed in its entirety by Carlos Lopez.
+Algorithm 2 was completed in its entirety by Ryan Monte.
+Algorithm 2 was completed in its entirety by Angel Penaloza.